 I created a business page to promote my local landscaping business.
 It was great for awhile.
 I got lots of messages and calls from my neighbors for my services.
 I got good reviews.
 I was recommended by a lot of people.
 I posted once every other day and did not message anyone unless they inquired.
 I kept getting emails saying I was violating guidelines or something and that I needed to create a business page, which my page already was.
 The messages also said my posts were deleted, but they weren’t, so I was confused.
 I thought it was just a generic message or an error.
 One day I made a post, and a “lead” or “administrator” messaged me on the app.
 That’s what he claimed he was.
 He said I need to stop posting advertisements.
 Kept sending me a link to the rules and terms.
 Basically he said I could not advertise and if I wanted to advertise, I needed to create a business page.
 After a couple messages back and forth with this person trying to figure out what he was talking about or what I was doing wrong , this person finally realized it was my business page.
 So he started back peddling saying Nextdoor wants no one advertising, ever.
 He told me the rules and regulations are misleading.
 The next day, I was blocked out my account.
 All my customers are outraged as am I. I cannot contact several of my customers.
 I lost out on a lot of business.

 Nextdoor is the free, private social network for your neighborhood.
 It is the best way for you and your neighbors to hear what’s happening in your local community.

 Whether you’re looking to get to know the people on your street,

 hire a local babysitter, find garage sale deals, or sell your unwanted household items, Nextdoor makes it easy to talk with neighbors about what matters most to you.

-People are using Nextdoor in over 180,000 neighborhoods around the world to:
+People are using Nextdoor in every US neighborhood to:

 • Track down a trustworthy babysitter